 Therapy and medication can be effective treatment options for Bipolar Disorder.

-Cognitive-behavioral therapy can help people better control both their manic and depressive behaviors.
+Cognitive-behavioral therapy (CBT) can help people better control both their manic and depressive behaviors.
 Psychoeducation can help people understand themselves and their condition better.
 Interpersonal and Social Rhythm helps people focus on developing regular daily habits to add stability to one’s life.

 Medications such as antidepressants can help prevent depressive episodes.
 Antipsychotics may help people with severe manic episodes avoid breaks from reality.
 Mood stabilizers can help a person better keep a consistent mood.
 Anti-anxiety medications can be a short-term treatment to help treat anxiety and sleep disturbances.